Topic: Financial Literacy

 Military Sector: All Branches

-The High School Financial Planning Program (HSFPP), a school-based program, consists of a curriculum that is designed to introduce students to basic personal finance skills, educate students about financial planning, and help students build their confidence with respect to financial literacy.
+The High School Financial Planning Program (HSFPP), a school-based program, consisted of a curriculum that was designed to introduce students to basic personal finance skills, educate students about financial planning, and help students build their confidence with respect to financial literacy.

 No peer-reviewed publications evaluating the effectiveness of the most recent version of this program were located.

-The HSFPP focuses on encouraging high school students to develop life-long financial skills, behaviors, and confidence.
-This program includes the following six modules:
+The HSFPP focused on encouraging high school students to develop life-long financial skills, behaviors, and confidence.
+This program included the following six modules:

-Students are encouraged to learn and develop the following skills:
+Students were encouraged to learn and develop the following skills:

-Classroom lessons are supplemented with additional online resources and learning activities to reinforce topics.
-Teachers, students, and sponsors can register online for this program.
-Please visit www.hsfpp.org/about/get-materials.aspx for additional information.
+Classroom lessons were supplemented with additional online resources and learning activities to reinforce topics.
+Teachers, students, and sponsors could register online for this program.

-Since the program began in the 1980s, it has reached approximately 11.5 million people in all 50 States and over 100 U.S. military installations around the world.
+Since the program began in the 1980s, it reached approximately 11.5 million people in all 50 States and over 100 U.S. military installations around the world.
+The program was retired at the end of the 2020-2021 academic year.

-Optional training for teachers is available through a free, 45-minute webinar.
-In-person workshops are available and are held at various locations.
-For additional information, please visit www.hsfpp.org/resources/training.aspx
+Optional training for teachers was available through a free, 45-minute webinar.
+In-person workshops were available and were held at various locations.

 The Clearinghouse can help address these considerations.
 Please call 1-877-382-9185 or email Clearinghouse@psu.edu

-If you are interested in implementing HSFPP, the Clearinghouse is interested in helping you!
+If you are interested in implementing a program similar to HSFPP, the Clearinghouse is interested in helping you!

 Please call 1-877-382-9185 or email Clearinghouse@psu.edu

-The program consists of 30 lessons that are 45 to 90 minutes each.
+The program consisted of 30 lessons that were 45 to 90 minutes each.

-This program is free to implement for educators or community youth leaders.
+This program was free to implement for educators or community youth leaders.

 To move HSFPP to the Promising category on the Clearinghouse Continuum of Evidence, at least one evaluation of the most recent version of the program should be performed demonstrating positive effects lasting at least one year from the beginning of the program or at least six months from program completion.